psychetrance/pantolav.github.io/_posts/2016-4-13-Hackathon.md

 ---

 #### Keeping voters informed
-While the Philippines is often referred to as the "Social Networking Capital of the World”, not all Filipino voters may have internet access, keeping them out of the loop.
+While the Philippines is often referred to as the "Social Networking Capital of the Worldâ€, not all Filipino voters may have internet access, keeping them out of the loop.
 However, Filipinos are also known for their frequent use of mobile phones.
 This app takes advantage of this fact.
 The following are the intended purposes  to targets of the web application:

  - **Campaign managers** can use it to spread news about various events they have planned to voters who live near the event area.